 Through the decades, the design of the Volkswagen Beetle convertible has evolved from the austere looks of the original to the way-too-cute previous generation known as the New Beetle.
-Now the folks at VW have dropped the "New" moniker and given this all-new version a distinctly more muscular stance that makes it stand out among both its predecessors and convertible competitors.
+The folks at VW have given the latest version a distinctly more muscular stance while also dropping the silly and eventually ironic "New" moniker.

-Besides the obvious appeal of having a power-operated folding soft top, the Beetle convertible boasts a high-quality interior, a relatively roomy rear seat and sporty Turbo and fuel-efficient TDI models.
-Put it all together and you have a convertible that deserves the serious consideration of anyone looking to do a little open-air motoring.
+Besides the obvious appeal of having a power-operated folding soft top, the Beetle convertible boasts a high-quality interior, a relatively roomy cabin and turbocharged engines that are both powerful and efficient.
+Put it all together and you have a convertible that deserves the serious consideration of anyone looking to enjoy some open-air motoring.

-The entry-level 2.5L comes with a 2.5-liter inline five-cylinder that puts out 170 horsepower and 177 pound-feet of torque.
+The entry-level 2.5L comes with a 2.5-liter inline five-cylinder producing 170 horsepower and 177 pound-feet of torque.
 A five-speed manual transmission is standard, while a six-speed automatic is optional.
-The highly fuel-efficient TDI version is powered by a turbocharged 2.0-liter diesel four-cylinder engine rated at 140 hp and 236 lb-ft, while the sporty Turbo model gets a turbocharged 2.0-liter four-cylinder that produces 200 hp and 207 lb-ft of torque.
-Transmission choices for the TDI and Turbo include a six-speed manual or a six-speed dual-clutch automated manual (DSG).
+Its 1.8T replacement has a 1.8-liter turbocharged four-cylinder with 170 hp and 184 lb-ft.
+The TDI version features a turbocharged 2.0-liter diesel four-cylinder engine (140 hp and 236 lb-ft), while the sporty R-Line model gets a turbocharged 2.0-liter four-cylinder (210 hp and 207 lb-ft).
+Transmission choices for the TDI and R-Line include a six-speed manual or a six-speed dual-clutch automated manual known as DSG.

-Even the base 2.5L comes well-equipped with 17-inch alloy wheels, keyless entry, air-conditioning, leatherette (premium vinyl) upholstery, heated front seats, 50/50-split-folding rear seats, cruise control, Bluetooth and an eight-speaker sound system.
-The TDI adds keyless entry/ignition, a dash-top gauge pod, a leather-wrapped steering wheel, a trip computer and satellite radio.
-Turbo models get 18-inch alloy wheels, a sport-tuned suspension, a rear spoiler, cloth upholstery, front sport seats and distinctive interior trim.
-Major options include a touchscreen navigation system and a Fender premium audio system with nine speakers.
+Even the base Beetle comes well-equipped with 17-inch alloy wheels, a power-operated fabric top, keyless entry, air-conditioning, leatherette (premium vinyl) upholstery, heated front seats, 50/50-split-folding rear seats, a leather-wrapped steering wheel, a trip computer, Bluetooth phone and audio connectivity, and an eight-speaker sound system.
+The TDI adds keyless ignition and entry, a dash-top gauge pod, a touchscreen audio interface and satellite radio.
+The R-Line gets 18-inch alloy wheels, a sport-tuned suspension, a rear spoiler, cloth upholstery, front sport seats and distinctive interior trim.
+Also standard is Volkswagen's Car-Net telematics system.
+Major options include a navigation system, a rearview camera and a nine-speaker Fender premium audio system.

-What those details don't convey is just how attractive the passenger cabin is, with its clean lines and the color-matched dash panels on select models.
-The front seats are quite roomy and comfortable, and the rear seats can be used by adults for short drives.
-No matter the model, the VW Beetle convertible has a power-operated top that can be opened in about 10 seconds.
-Just as with previous Beetle convertibles, the top stacks behind the rear seats, allowing the trunk to still be fairly accommodating.
+One of the key attractions to the Beetle Convertible is its stylish and welcoming interior.
+There's some fashion sense here, with its clean lines and, on some versions, color-matched dash panels.
+The front seats are roomy and comfortable, and the rear seats can actually be used by adults for short drives.
+When it's time to drop the top, it's a simple affair that takes only about 10 seconds.
+Just as with previous Beetle convertibles, the top stacks behind the rear seats, which impedes rearward vision somewhat but allows the trunk to still be fairly accommodating.

 Even though it's heavier than the coupe by about 200 pounds, the convertible provides a similar, well-balanced approach to handling and ride comfort.
-The 2.5-liter base engine is merely adequate and returns below-average fuel economy numbers, which inclines us to recommend the much more responsive (and fuel-efficient) Turbo and TDI models.
+The 2.5-liter base engine is merely adequate and returns below-average fuel economy numbers, so we strongly recommend waiting for the turbo 1.8T or going with the much more responsive (and fuel-efficient) R-Line and TDI models.

 Used Volkswagen Beetle Convertible Models

-For used car information on the previous-generation model (produced from 2003-'10), please see our review of the New Volkswagen Beetle convertible.
+For information on the previous-generation model (produced from 2003-'10), please see our review of the New Beetle convertible.